Itz-fork/Unzipper-Bot/README.md

 - Password support for extracting
 - Extract archives from direct links
 - Support for multipart archives (archives ending with `.001`, `.002`, etc.)
+- Custom thumbnail support
 - Upload files larger than 2GB to gofile.io
 - Backup extracted files to gofile.io
-- Custom thumbnail support
-- Broadcast Messages to users
+- Broadcast messages to users
 - Ban / Unban users from using your bot
+- Check stats of the bot (users, hardware usage, etc.)
 - Send logs in a private channel

 And Some other features 🔥!